daniel-yili-ye/Tabulate/features/bill-splitting/README.md

 ### Reusability

-- Components can be easily reused in different contexts
+- Components can be reused in different contexts
 - Hooks can be used independently in other features
 - Utilities are pure functions that can be tested and reused